 fcast <- forecast(fit, xreg = cbind(rep(26,14), rep(26^2,14), c(0,1,0,0,1,1,1,1,1,0,0,1,1,1))) autoplot(fcast) + ylab("Electicity demand (GW)")

 The point forecasts look reasonable for the first two weeks of 2015.
-The slow down in electricity demand at the end of 2014 has caused the forecasts for the next two weeks to show similarly low demand values.
+The slow down in electricity demand at the end of 2014 (due to many people taking summer vacations) has caused the forecasts for the next two weeks to show similarly low demand values.